Digital vs Traditional Scrapbooking: Which Is Right for You? | aA

 Scale and Photo Access

-If your photos exist only as fragile originals — faded prints or old slides — handling them with adhesive and scissors is a risk not everyone wants to take.
+And if your photos exist only as fragile originals — faded prints or old slides — handling them with adhesive and scissors is a risk not everyone wants to take.

-Why Digital Scrapbooking Changes Everything Traditional Cannot
+Why Digital Scrapbooking Changes What Traditional Cannot

 Digital scrapbooking uses the same creative principles — photos, papers, embellishments, text, layering — but everything happens on your computer using a program like Photoshop or Photoshop Elements.
 Your supplies are digital files.
 Your craft room is your screen.
 And everything is undoable.